AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/create-site.md

 ## Set Up Proxy User {#proxy-user}

-In order for the front end developer to preview the customizations using actual AEM content from your site, you must set up a proxy user.
+In order for the front-end developer to preview the customizations using actual AEM content from your site, you must set up a proxy user.

 1. In AEM from main navigation go to **Tools** -&gt; **Security** -&gt; **Users**.
 1. In the user management console, tap or click **Create**.

    ![User management console](assets/user-management-console.png)
 1. In the **Create New User** window you must at a minimum provide:
-   * **ID** - Take note of this as you must provide it to the front end developer.
+   * **ID** - Take note of this value as you must provide it to the front-end developer.
-   * Password -  - Save this securely in a password vault as you must provide it to the front end developer.
+   * Password -  - Save this value securely in a password vault as you must provide it to the front-end developer.

    ![New user details](assets/new-user-details.png)

 1. On the **Groups** tab, add the proxy user to the `contributors` group.
-   * Typing in the term `contributors` will trigger AEM's auto-completion feature for simple selection of the group.
+   * Typing in the term `contributors` triggers AEM's auto-completion feature for simple selection of the group.

    ![Add to group](assets/add-to-group.png)

 1. Tap or click **Save &amp; Close**.

-You now have completed all of the configuration and have all the information that the front end developer needs.
+You now have completed the configuration and have all the information that the front-end developer needs.

-## Handover to Front End Developer {#handover}
+## Handover to Front-End Developer {#handover}

-You can now provide the front end developer the necessary information to begin customization.
+You can now provide the front-end developer the necessary information to begin customization.

 * The git credentials you saved [when setting up the pipeline](pipeline-setup.md#repo-access)
 * A [path to typical content](#example-page)
 * The theme source that [you just downloaded](#download-theme)
 * The [proxy user credentials](#proxy-user)
-* Your front end design requirements
+* Your front-end design requirements

-Content authors can continue to create content on the site as the front end developer starts customizing the theme in the next step of the journey.
+Content authors can continue to create content on the site as the front-end developer starts customizing the theme in the next step of the journey.

 ## What's Next {#what-is-next}